 When applying for a position with the federal government, you must submit a federal resume.
 A federal resume is not the same as a standard resume.
 It’s a lot more complicated, and it often needs specific information and structure in order for it to be viewed by the correct individuals.

 Federal resumes are more technical and are lengthier than resumes in the private sector.
 Thus, using a resume writing service for government posts will save you time.
 Also, they will provide quality resume.
-The federal resume from experts is in line with job announcement number from USAJobs as compared to what you might produce on your own.
+The writing services from experts is in line with job announcement number from USAJobs as compared to what you might produce on your own.

 Looking for a position in the federal workforce?
-Hire the best federal resume writing company today!
+Hire the best federal government resume writer today!
 How do you know which federal resume writing service to go with for your resume?
 Our team have rounded up a list of government resume writing services.